All Articles

 (Full-Length Musical, Dramatic Comedy / 7w, 4m, 5 girls, 2 boys, plus ensemble)

 Featuring cherished songs including “My Favorite Things,” “Do-Re-Mi,” “Sixteen Going on Seventeen” and the title number, The Sound of Music won the hearts of audiences worldwide when it opened on Broadway, earning five 1960 Tony Awards, including a prize for Mary Martin’s turn as Maria von Trapp and the Tony for Best Musical.
-The 1965 film, which starred Julie Andrews in an Academy Award-nominated performance as Maria, took home five Oscars, including Best Picture, and remains one of the most beloved films in cinema history.
+The 1965 film, which starred Julie Andrews in an Academy Award-nominated performance as Maria, took home five Oscars, including Best Picture, and is one of the most beloved films in cinema history.

 Also available for theatrical licensing: The Sound of Music: Youth Edition (US/UK).